 Twitter: @vtaulicorpuz

 Natalie Ball (Black, Modoc, and Klamath) is a mixed-race Black, Modoc, and Klamath mama, artist, and land defender.
-She creates art influenced by the cultural objects from her Klamath homelands and showcases her work at art museums and galleries all over Turtle Island.
+She creates art influenced by the cultural objects from her Klamath homelands and showcases her work at art museums and galleries all over North America.

 Instagram: @natalie_m_ball